CSCfi/rstudio-daki/README.md

 openthl
 geofi
 ```
-Special thanks to rOpenGov for providing tools and datasets for mining with R.
+Special thanks to rOpenGov and people behind it for providing analytcis tools and datasets in the form of R packages.

+# Automate Deployment with Webhook triggers

+Once we make a commit to the master branch of rstudio-daki, buildconfig is triggered and pulls the master branch automatically, shuts down the server and restarts it with your new commit.
+One has to configure webhooks endpoint URl in the github

+Webhook triggers allow you to trigger a new build by sending a request to the OpenShift Container Platform API endpoint.
+You can define these triggers using GitHub.
+OpenShift Container Platform webhooks only support the analogous versions of the push event for each of the Git-based source code management systems.

 # Deployment of Rstudio image onto notebooks environment